siberianfox/tinygwiki/TinyG-Configuration.md

 $avm=3600 sets A to 10 revolutions per minute (360 * 10)
 </pre>

-### $xFR - Maximum Feed Rate
+### $xFR - Feed Rate maximum
-Sets the maximum velocity the axis can move during a feed in a G1, G2, or G3 move.
-This works similarly to traverse rate (maximum velocity), but instead of setting the *rate* it only serves to reduce the rate provided by the Gcode F word to the set maximum.
+Sets the maximum velocity the axis will move during a feed in a G1, G2, or G3 move.
+This works similarly to maximum velocity, but instead of actually setting the speed, it only serves to establish a "do not exceed" for Gcode F words.
 Put another way, the maximum feed rate setting is NOT used to set the Gcode's F value; it is only a maximum.
-ALso, a reset machine will have a zero feed rate for safety reasons.

 Axis feed rates should be equal to or less than the maximum velocity.
 See Setting Feed Rate and Maximum Velocity for more details.